joshfrench/rakismet/README.md

 user_ip, user_agent, and referrer are optional; you don't have to store them, but it's a good idea.
-If you omit them from your model (see "Customizing Attributes"), the +spam?+ method will attempt to extract these values from the current request object, if there is one.
+If you omit them from your model (see "Customizing Attributes"), the `spam?` method will attempt to extract these values from the current request object, if there is one.
 This means Rakismet can operate asynchronously by storing the request attributes and validating the comment at a later time.
 Or it can operate synchronously by plucking the request